Bathing Suit Betrayal

 Here's what I mean:

-She knows that I have high ideals for myself in this area (most areas?) and by letting her see that I'm not matching up, I'm embarrassed by the admission that I'm not living up to the standard.
+She knows that I have high ideals for myself in this area (most areas?) and by letting her see that I'm not matching up, I'm embarrassed by the elephant in the room: I'm not living up to the standard that I set for myself.

 This is not what I was planning to write about today, but it feels helpful to have on paper as I continue to work through it.